protocol/nft-website/docs/encyclopedia/part-1/types.md

-## Types
+# Types

 > A **type** is a particular quality, attribute, or trait of an NFT.
 An NFT can have multiple **types**.
 For instance, an NFT could be a mutable multi-edition generative art piece that is stored off-chain but was not pre-minted.
 Think of types as different flavors that can be mixed and combined together to achieve different results.

+## Purpose Types
-**Purpose Types** - On the highest level, NFTs can be categorized as either utility-focused or art-focused.
+On the highest level, NFTs can be categorized as either utility-focused or art-focused.
 This is an NFT’s designed “purpose”.
 An NFT can be both utilitarian and decorative, but there’s often an emphasis on one more than the other.
 Furthermore, an art-focused NFT could have utility added to it after the fact.
 It may be helpful to think of purpose types as a fluid spectrum.

 - **Utilitarian** - An NFT that enables a practical use case in the lives of its users or owners.
 Possession of a utilitarian NFT might grant the holder access to exclusive content, benefits, or even rewards.
 A common example of a utilitarian NFT would be an event ticket or a membership card.
 A graphic or artistic visual is often used to represent a utilitarian NFT, but the visual component would typically be secondary in nature.

 - **Art, Decorative, or Collectible** - An NFT that represents a work of art or some other thing that is primarily appreciated for its aesthetic or conceptual qualities.
 An art NFT could also enable or bestow utilitarian benefits upon the owner if the creator so desired, but the utility would typically be secondary in nature.

+## Quantity & Supply Types
-**Quantity & Supply Types** - While the purest definition of an NFT implies complete uniqueness of each item, the reality is a lot more nuanced.
+While the purest definition of an NFT implies complete uniqueness of each item, the reality is a lot more nuanced.
 Fungibility is actually a spectrum, and NFTs are flexible enough to be used in a variety of ways to implement quantities and supply sizes.

 - **One-of-one** - Perhaps the most basic of NFT types, a one-of-one refers to completely unique and distinct objects or art pieces.
 There is only one NFT of it, and typically no other versions exist.